Home About Portfolio Resume Contact

 The context

 For years, USADA managed this process on paper.
 Officers completed forms by hand, scanned them, emailed them to headquarters, and then staff re-entered the data into internal systems.
-As testing operations scaled, this workflow became an operational liability — delays accumulated, transcription errors introduced data integrity risk, and the paper trail was slower and harder to audit than a digital record.
+As testing operations scaled, this workflow became an operational liability.
+USADA partnered with an external software vendor to build DCO Mobile — a custom application purpose-built for doping control field operations.
+I led the project on USADA's side: owning requirements, coordinating with the vendor, leading all testing, and serving as the field validator who took the application live at actual athlete competitions.

-The legal constraint: DCO Mobile wasn't just a productivity tool — it was producing records that could be scrutinized in international arbitration.
-Every design decision about data capture, chain-of-custody documentation, and audit trails had to meet the evidentiary standards of the World Anti-Doping Code.
+The legal constraint: DCO Mobile wasn't just a productivity tool — it produced records scrutinizable in international arbitration.
+Every requirement, every test case, and every acceptance decision had to hold up to the evidentiary standards of the World Anti-Doping Code.

 What we were working with